Tombstone Sky

 The result of all this trouble and expense is that most light pollution is blocked from reaching the telescope, or the people using it.
 The only two remaining offenders are one street light, and a Circle-K light, which they refuse to lower back to where it was before I started this project.

-The telescope is a 12" Meade LX90GPS, which I've named 'River'.
+River is a 12" Meade LX90GPS.
 This telescope can be manually controlled, or through the "Go-To" Autostar handbox, or from the computer in the house room through Starry Night Pro software.
 Using the computer, I can watch the sky map, and if there's something I want to look at, I have the computer position the telescope, and the image is in the eyepiece by the time I get out to the deck.
 I preserve my night vision by using red indoor and deck lights while the telescope is active, and with special red-lens glasses.
 This makes watching TV a little bizarre, but what's in the telescope is much more entertaining anyway.

 The scope and tripod are mounted on a ScopeBuggy tricycle dolly.
 Getting a scope this size on and off the tripod is an impossibility for a guy with two back surgeries, so the scope's current mount is 'permanent', in that it'll stay there until either the telescope dies, or I do.